-1. In the time it takes Ted to wash a car he can wax three cars, which is also his opportunity cost of washing one car.
+1. In the time it takes Ted to wash a car he can wax three cars, which is his opportunity cost of washing one car.
 In the time it takes Tom to wash one car, he can wax two cars, which is his opportunity cost of washing one car.

-Alternatively, you can compute how many cars each person can wash or wax in a certain time period, such as an hour, and then use these quantities to compute their respective opportunity costs: Ted can wash one car or wax three, so his opportunity cost of washing one car is 3/1, or 3.
-Likewise, Tom can wash two cars or wax four, so his opportunity cost of washing one car is 4/2, or 2.
+Alternatively, you can compute how many cars each person can wash or wax in a certain time period, such as an hour, and then use these quantities to compute their respective opportunity costs: Ted can wash one car or wax three, so his opportunity cost of washing one car is 3 (or 3/1) wax jobs.
+Likewise, Tom can wash two cars or wax four, so his opportunity cost of washing one car is 2 (or 4/2) wax jobs.